📌Key Takeaways

 Quick Answer

 Yes, chair exercises are highly effective for seniors.
-They provide low-impact movement that improves strength, flexibility, and circulation while reducing joint stress.
-Regular practice (3-5 times per week) can enhance mobility, reduce fall risk, and boost overall fitness levels.
-Most seniors can safely perform chair exercises with proper form and progression.
+They provide low-impact movement that improves strength, flexibility, circulation, and balance while reducing joint stress and fall risk.
+Regular practice—just 15-20 minutes, 3-5 times per week—can enhance mobility, make standing from a chair easier, and boost overall fitness.
+Most seniors can safely perform chair exercises with proper form and gradual progression.
+Whether you have arthritis, balance concerns, or are recovering from surgery, chair exercises meet you where you are.

 Who Is This For?